scholarslab/praxis/_posts/memos/2015-10-7-on-graphviz.md

 ---
 layout: post
-title: "Memos and Charters"
+title: "Graphviz, Swimlanes, Deep Chronology, and Stemmatics"
 author: "JamesPAscher"
 date: 2015-10-7 15:42
 comments: true
 category: memo
 ---

-#Graphviz, Swimlanes, Deep Chronology, and Stemmatics

 In his 2014 article for the *Papers of the Bibliographical Society of America*, Pervez Rizvi provides what his title promises "Stemmata for